 Sprout!
 Growing Solutions

 Sprout!
 Growing Solutions started with an idea of using today’s technology to enhance life.
-Their latest product is a rack growing system that uses LED lighting and a Cloud-based smartphone controller to grow items like lettuce, kale, or microgreens indoors in a controlled environment.
+Their latest product is a rack growing system.
+It uses LED lighting and a Cloud-based smartphone controller to grow items like lettuce, kale, or microgreens indoors in a controlled environment.
 This product will be manufactured in Brookings, Oregon using local resources.

 In the words of Sprout!
 Growing Solutions founder Aleta Mankamyer, “It’s exciting to be a finalist in the Impact Pitch competition.
 The competition has helped us take an idea and shape it into a viable business plan.
 We have learned so much in the process and are grateful for the opportunity to participate in this competition.”